The key difference between mineral and synthetic oil is that mineral oil has natural components whereas synthetic oil contains synthetic molecules.

 Some petroleum derivatives may contain carcinogenic polycyclic aromatic compounds, so there is a doubt, whether mineral oil is also containing these.
-But mineral oil used for cosmetics or in medicine are highly purified, so no need to worry about carcinogenic compounds.
-Moreover, people have different opinions on mineral oil related to skin aging and cause acne; therefore they encourage quitting using cosmetics with mineral oil.
-Mineral oil is largely used as a lubricant in vehicles and there are advantages and disadvantages of using it.
+But mineral oil that we use for cosmetics or in medicine has high purity, so no need to worry about carcinogenic compounds.
+Moreover, people have different opinions on mineral oil related to skin ageing and cause acne; therefore they encourage quitting using cosmetics with mineral oil.
+Moreover, people use mineral oil largely as a lubricant in vehicles, and there are advantages and disadvantages of using it.

 What is Synthetic Oil?

 Scientists designed these synthetic molecules with uniform size and chemistry to reduce the friction, thus to give the optimum lubricant effect.
 Further, they have superior chemical and physical properties.
 AMSOIL Inc. first came up with synthetic oil, and they used this as a lubricant to meet API service requirements.
-Synthetic oil was much popularized due to its ability to function on extreme temperatures (hot or cold), and to withstand long and vigorous engine operation without any problem, thus have high stability.
+Synthetic oil became more popular due to its ability to function on extreme temperatures (hot or cold) and to withstand long and vigorous engine operation without any problem, thus have high stability.

 Other than these, there are many advantages in synthetic oil.
 For instance, resistance to oxidation and thermal breakdown, decreased evaporative loss, longer engine life, extended drain intervals, thus environmentally friendly and low oil waste, etc. However, there are few disadvantages of it like, high price, decomposing in some chemical environments, cannot use in automotive rotary engines, etc.

 What is the Difference Between Mineral and Synthetic Oil?